ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Streaming Messages

-Most messages in the protocol contain fixed-length or length-prefixed fields such that they can be parsed independently of context.
+Most messages in the protocol contain only fixed-length or length-prefixed fields such that they can be parsed independently of context.
 The exceptions are the `UploadReq`, `UploadErrors` ({{upload-request}}), `AggregationJobInitReq`, `AggregationJobContinueReq`, and `AggregationJobResp` ({{aggregate-flow}}) messages, all of which contain vectors whose length is determined by the length of the enclosing HTTP message.

-This allows implementations to begin transmitting these messages before knowing how long the message will ultimately be.
-This is useful if implementations wish to avoid buffering exceptionally large messages in memory.
+This allows implementations to stream these messages, that is, to begin sending them before knowing how long they will ultimately be.
+This is useful if implementations wish to avoid buffering exceptionally large messages in memory, or do not know how long a vector will be when they start sending.

 # Compliance Requirements {#compliance}